 Intelligent prevention – how technology can help reduce UK rail suicides

-In the past two years, there have been a staggering 490 suicides and suspected suicides on the UK rail network.
+Over the 2019/20 financial year, there were a staggering 283 suicides on the British rail network.
 These actions, of course, have a long-lasting impact on friends, family, witnesses and emergency first responders.
 Ultimately, those who are burdened with seeing such an event often require ongoing support, affecting both their work and private lives.

-In addition to its deeply personal impact, suicide also leads to financial implications on our railways.
-In 2014/15, suicides cost the rail industry almost £67m, with the majority due to fines for delays across the network.
+In addition to its deeply personal impact, suicide also leads to financial implications on our railways, costing the rail industry millions of pounds each year.
+The majority due to fines for delays across the network.
 Both the personal and financial outcomes highlight why, in a time of ever-increasing accountability, tackling the suicide problem in rail not only fulfills a moral obligation for infrastructure owners and train operating companies, but could also deliver great commercial benefits.